Media and Communication Studies (MDST)

 MDST*4910 Independent Study in Media Summer, Fall, and Winter (LEC: 3) [0.50]

 The independent study course is designed to provide senior undergraduate students with an opportunity to pursue library, field research or project under faculty supervision and to prepare a research report of literature review.
-Formal agreement between the student and the faculty supervisor is required, as is approval of the program head.
+Formal agreement between the student and the faculty supervisor is required, as is approval of the Chair.

 Prerequisite(s): 15.00 credits